-- " If there is noticeable play present: - Adjust the play of the steering head bearing.
-A ( p.
-78) - Move the handlebar to and fro over the entire steering range.
+- If there is noticeable play present: - Adjust play of the steering head bearing.
+4 ( p.
+68) - Move the handlebar to and fro over the entire steering range.

 The handlebar must be able to move easily over the entire steering range.
 No resting locations should be noticeable.